 The Pagan Wheel of the Year: What Elaborate Rituals and Events Mark this Sacred Cycle?

 As more and more people describe themselves as ‘spiritual’ rather than religious, experts expect eco-friendly pagan movements will continue to grow.
 Already there are perhaps a million pagans in the United States, an equal number in Canada, and twice as many in Europe.
 Although it may be a long time (if ever) before pagans reclaim their Yule from Christmas or their Samhain from Halloween, it is nonetheless worthwhile to explore these ancient religious traditions.
-For those interested in participating in the environmentally aware celebrations, a major pagan holiday is on April 30/May 1.
-Beltane (also known as Celtic May Day) celebrates the coming of the summer and the fertility of the coming year.
+The Wheel of the Year follows the cycle of pagan festivals.